 Regardless of whether the grant comes from a foundation, a government agency, or corporate philanthropy program, you are likely to see similar challenges regarding the time needed to secure a grant and the difficulties in finding a match between what your organization wants to do and the funder's interests.

 To make your organization more nimble and better able to adjust to inevitable fluctuations in funding, you should consider options to complement the funding you receive through grants.

-To generate additional funding you can do a range of things, including
+To generate additional funding, you can do a range of things, including the following:

-- Serving as a subcontractor on another organization's project
+- Serve as a subcontractor on another organization's project

 To reduce expenses your organization could consider:

 - Sharing office space with another organization